Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/cluster-production-configuration-guide/cluster-configuration-faq.md

 ## ClickHouse died during big query execution

-Misconfigured clickhouse can try to allocate more RAM than is available on the system.
+Misconfigured ClickHouse can try to allocate more RAM than is available on the system.

-In that case an OS component called oomkiller can kill the clickhouse process.
+In that case an OS component called oomkiller can kill the ClickHouse process.

 That event leaves traces inside system logs (can be checked by running dmesg command).